corda/corda/docs/source/serialization.rst

 .. note:: AMQP serialization is not currently live and will be turned on in a future release.

-The long term goal is to migrate the current serialization format for everything except checkpoints away from the current ``Kryo``-based format to a more sustainable and controllable format based on AMQP.
+The long term goal is to migrate the current serialization format for everything except checkpoints away from the current ``Kryo``-based format to a more sustainable, self-describing and controllable format based on AMQP 1.0.
+The primary drivers for that move are:

+    #.
+A desire to have a schema describing what has been serialized along-side the actual data:
+        #.
+To assist with versioning, both in terms of being able to interpret long ago archived data (e.g. trades from
+            a decade ago, long after the code has changed) and between differing code versions.
+        #.
+To make it easier to write user interfaces that can navigate the serialized form of data.
+        #.
+To support cross platform (non-JVM) interaction, where the format of a class file is not so easily interpreted.
+    #.
+A desire to use a documented and static wire format that is platform independent, and is not subject to change with
+        3rd party library upgrades etc.
+    #.
+A desire to support open-ended polymorphism, where the number of subclasses of a superclass can expand over time
+        and do not need to be defined in the schema *upfront*, which is key to many Corda concepts, such as contract states.

 Documentation on that format, and how JVM classes are translated to AMQP, will be linked here when it is available.

 ..
 For information on our choice of AMQP 1.0, see :doc:`amqp-choice`.
 For detail on how we utilise AMQP 1.0 and represent objects in AMQP types, see :doc:`amqp-format`.